jlbradley1844/jlbradley1844.github.io/_posts/2017-09-19-about-that-google-screed.md

 piece of research, the goal of which is to try to eliminate efforts to bring more women into the technology workforce.
-I do think most of the criticisms against were over the top and ludicrous (to use someone else's words: [" piling onto one problematic software engineer as a stand-in for a whole system of oppression is a distraction from [your] larger goals"](https://www.washingtonpost.com/opinions/the-google-memo-isnt-the-interesting-part-of-the-story/2017/08/11/de3f8876-7ecb-11e7-9d08-b79f191668ed_story.html?hpid=hp_no-name_opinion-card-d%3Ahomepage%2Fstory&utm_term=.1dd609fb5d24)).
+I do think most of the criticisms against were over the top and ludicrous (to use someone else's words: ["piling onto one problematic software engineer as a stand-in for a whole system of oppression is a distraction from your larger goals"](https://www.washingtonpost.com/opinions/the-google-memo-isnt-the-interesting-part-of-the-story/2017/08/11/de3f8876-7ecb-11e7-9d08-b79f191668ed_story.html?hpid=hp_no-name_opinion-card-d%3Ahomepage%2Fstory&utm_term=.1dd609fb5d24)).
 But that being said, his memo doesn't hold up, and the context is totally wrong